-When I first moved into my home four years ago, I developed a soft spot for the front door.
+When I first moved into my home in 2013, I developed a soft spot for the front door.

 Complete with a janky storm door, it was original to the home and perfectly and in tact.
 It had this thin strip of retro bubbled glass down the centre, a circular knob, and a silver mail slit underneath, to boot.